-Lub-dub… Lub-dub… Lub-dub… I was well-aware of my heartbeat as I walked down the stairs of the metro station.
+Lub-dub… Lub-dub… Lub-dub… I was well aware of my heartbeat as I walked down the stairs of the metro station.
 I was running late for work.
 Well, it had been raining that morning, and that was the reason for the delay.
-The rain prevented me from getting out from home on time in the morning.
+The rain prevented me from getting out of home on time in the morning.

 Now that I think of it, (Muzzling the voice of the devil in me!) fingerprint-recognition attendance systems offer a tremendous number of advantages.
-To start, they eliminate the hassle of signing a sheet of paper every morning and evening with in and out timings.
+To start, they eliminate the hassle of signing a sheet of paper every morning and evening within and out timings.

 Imagine you and a colleague both reach work at the same time.
 Say, 9: 35 AM.
 Work starts at 9: 30 AM every morning.
 However, you being an honest worker write the exact time, while your colleague forges the timing to indicate that he wasn’t late for work.

 In fact, one of Star Link’s biometric devices, the ‘Bio Track’ can also be used for taking attendance at places such as construction sites.
-The mobile (By mobile, I mean hand-held.) device be connected via LAN, Wi-Fi, or GPRS.
+The mobile (By mobile, I mean hand-held.) device is connected via LAN, Wi-Fi, or GPRS.

 So why don’t you get a biometric fingerprint attendance system and facial recognition system for the office you own?
 And if are an employee, why don’t you suggest to your employer get one?
 My heart may beat a little faster now and then, but the accuracy of the system keeps me visibly relaxed!